-The Company has built a portfolio of precious metals, base metals, polymetallic, and other mineral property interests that spans five continents and covers over 1.8 million acres.
-These assets provide revenue streams from various pre-production and royalty payments, while maintaining exposure to development and exploration optionality as projects are progressed by the operating companies.
-Completion of the Malmyzh transaction would be an important Company milestone, and provide a substantial treasury to take advantage of opportunities for royalty portfolio growth.
-The goal is to sustain the Company's royalty generation, royalty acquisition, and strategic investment activities with incoming cash flows, while minimizing dilution and downside risk to shareholders.
+The Company has built a global portfolio of precious metal, base metal, polymetallic, and other mineral property interests that provide revenue streams from pre-production and royalty payments, while maintaining exposure to development and exploration optionality as projects are advanced by the operating companies.
+Completion of the Malmyzh transaction represents a milestone achievement, and provides substantial capital to take advantage of new opportunities for royalty portfolio growth.
+EMX's goal is to sustain the Company's royalty generation, royalty acquisition, and strategic investment activities with incoming cash flows, while minimizing dilution and downside risk.
+The Company looks forward to continued success in building shareholder value going into the last months of 2018.